Chart Color Schemes

 Linden Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Linden Park has a high level of cultural diversity, with 42.9% of its population born overseas and 43.2% speaking a language other than English at home.
-Christianity is the main religion in Linden Park, comprising 40.7% of the population.
-Buddhism is overrepresented in Linden Park compared to Greater Adelaide, making up 5.0% versus 3.4%.
+The predominant religion in Linden Park is Christianity, comprising 40.7% of the population.
+However, Buddhism is notably overrepresented, making up 5.0% compared to the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity